SystemsApproach/tcpcc/variants.rst

    :align: center

-   End-to-end path that includes a last-hop wireless link, where the basestation buffers packets awaiting transmission over the Radio Access Network (RAN).
+   End-to-end path that includes a last-hop wireless link, where the base station buffers packets awaiting transmission over the Radio Access Network (RAN).

 Although the internals of the RAN are largely closed and proprietary,